 - Take the shuttle from Belize Airport to San Ignacio (Cayo District) $50.
 Then fly from there to Ambergris Caye on the 1 hour flight $155-$200 one way.
 The shuttle and ferry option is 4 hours for $75.

 Things to Pack for Belize

 - Check out this Complete Belize Packing List with a bunch of the things you need and might be forgetting.

 - Insect repellent We luckily had no problem in the hotels where we were staying but you definitely want to bring it with you for the day.

-- Travel Insurance for Belize Having travel insurance is important any time you are in a different country including Belize.
-World Nomads is a great company and you’ll have the peace of mind that you’re covered if anything happens.
+- Travel insurance for Belize Having travel insurance is important any time you are in a different country including Belize SafetyWing is a great company and you’ll have the peace of mind that you’re covered if anything happens.